 Jefferson, similar to Washington and unlike Adams, was also unable to effectively deal with the rising international crisis of the time: the Anglo-French War.
 Jefferson didn’t want America to be involved with Europe.
 He wanted to focus on matters within our boarders, and ignore the world beyond us.

 The problem is that we traded with both nations, each of which demanded America’s loyalty.
 Jefferson’s answer was to issue the Embargo Act of 1807 prohibiting trade with all nations which proved disastrous for New England commerce.

-Jefferson took the oath of office vowing to change the presidency and he did just that though not in the way many thought.
+Jefferson took the oath of office vowing to change the Presidency and he did just that, though not in the way many expected.
 While Jefferson was an advocate of small government, when in power, he expanded government tremendously.
-This would become a tradition in the presidency and his bold leadership had him overwhelmingly reelected to his second term where he was largely ineffectual.
+This would become a tradition in the Presidency and his bold leadership had him overwhelmingly reelected to his second term where he was largely ineffectual.

-This was also a time when those of you who decry officials for saying one thing and doing another when in office sprang to life.
-How dare he preach small government, but do nothing but expand his power while in office?
+This was also a time when those who decried officials for saying one thing and doing another when in office sprang to life.
+How dare he preach small government, but do nothing but expand his power?
 The demands of the office go far beyond what most citizens can comprehend, but that didn’t stop them from bitching at Jefferson even though the people themselves were indeed changing.
 Afterall, they elected him after our first two presidents were Federalists.